Backpacking Photography Tips

 Setting a goal for yourself can vastly help in making better photographs.
 These goals can vary depending on a number of factors, such as:

 On a backpacking trip you may need to place a limit on and be flexible with your goals.
 For example, if your goal is action/adventure photography your opportunities for landscape or nature photography will be limited.
 Or if your goal is to photograph dramatic landscapes but the weather is consistently gray, consider changing your goal to nature details and or abstracts.

 Backpacking in the Wind River Range #66330 Purchase

 Know Your Limits

-Also know your location.
+Also, know your location.
 Backpacking in Wyoming’s Wind River Range is vastly different from backpacking in the North Cascades.
-In the Winds you gain elevation gradually with many ups and downs.
-In the North Cascades large amounts of elevation is gained either by endless switchbacks or straight up endurance tests.
+In the Winds, you gain elevation gradually with many ups and downs.
+In the North Cascades, large amounts of elevation are gained either by endless switchbacks or straight-up endurance tests.

 Glacier Peak and Image Lake North Cascades #58239 Purchase

 Know Your Subject Matter

 This may be the most important tip I have to offer.

 The best portrait photographers will always tell you this.
 Being keenly aware of, and bringing out the nuances in someone’s personality is the key to great portrait photography.
 This is also true for other subject matter, including landscape and nature.